 ❉ Teenage revolution or star-studded sham?
-Cherry Red’s comprehensive round-up of teen glam band Hello’s complete works reviewed.
+Teen glam band Hello’s complete works reviewed.

 Hello.
 Not one of the top tier of glam rock bands, at least not in terms of UK chart action.
 Despite issuing a dozen singles in the UK only two of them ever charted, though both made the top 10.
 The much covered Tell Him (probably best known aside from the Hello version by the Exciters in the early 60s) and New York Groove, which was later covered by Kiss’ Ace Frehley on his 1978 solo album.